Table of Contents

 Who Should Invest in Alts?

-Although some alternatives can be highly risky and expensive, retail investors may want to consider alts because of the advantages these assets offer in terms of diversification and risk mitigation.
+Although some alternatives can be highly risky and expensive, some retail investors may want to consider alts because of the advantages these assets offer in terms of diversification and helping to reduce risk.

 The investors who decide to invest in alts today may be drawn to the number of options available via mutual funds and ETFs, many of them offered by well-established asset managers.
 And in some cases, including alts in a portfolio may capture some of the desired advantages.